 How to Get Involved

-Fill in the form to express interest in joining the network.
+Fill in our online form to express interest in joining the network.All collected data will be stored and used for internal purposes only.
 It's free to join.

-We’ll gradually invite members to one-to-one conversations to better understand your work, needs, and interests.
-This will help us seed future connections and collaborations.
+We will gradually invite newly joined members to one-to-one conversations to better understand your work, needs, and interests.This will help us seed future connections and collaborations.

-A Voluntary, Values-Led Project
+A Values-Led Project

-This is a living, evolving platform, shaped by those who join.We’re building this platform as a living lab — a space for collective collaboration, to test what meaningful connection, support, and collaboration looks like in climate justice work.As a voluntary initiative, this platform relies on unpaid work, self-funding, and is currently not set up as a formal organisation.As a member, your details will be shared publicly only if you feel comfortable with it.
-If anything changes — in structure, funding, or purpose — members and the public will be informed transparently.
+This is a living, evolving platform, shaped by those who join.We’re building this platform as a living lab.
+A space for collective collaboration, to test what meaningful connection, support, and collaboration looks like in climate justice work.
+As such, this platform currently relies on unpaid contributions, self-funding, and is currently not set up as a formal organisation.As a member, your details will be shared publicly only if you feel comfortable with it.
+If anything changes - in structure, funding, or purpose - members and the public will be informed transparently.

 We're building a living map of individuals, across borders, working at the intersection of climate, social and racial justice.

-Want to join the network?
+Want to join us?

 Collaborate with us?